DerrickAmegashie/stock-analysis/README.md

 <img width="290" alt="Screen Shot 2021-03-04 at 11 21 43 PM" src="https://user-images.githubusercontent.com/78401776/110071084-65dd0400-7d49-11eb-8a34-cefdd6507629.png">

 After performing this code, I went a step further to refactor it to determine if the code was sufficient enough and to loop through the entire data at the same time.
-I also add formatting changes to show which stocks made great returns.
-I create three output arrays for this code (tickerVolumes, tickerStartingPrices and tickerEnding Prices).
-Formatted the cells (colors) to in order to have a better and more efficient reading of the data.
+I also included formatting changes to show which stocks made better returns.
+I created three output arrays for this code (tickerVolumes, tickerStartingPrices and tickerEnding Prices).
+Formatted the cells (colors) in order to have a better and more efficient reading of the data.
 Green being returns that were good and red the opposite.

 The stock analysis outputs for the “All Stocks Analysis Refactored” were the same as that of the “All Stocks Analysis”.
 The stock performances in 2017 and 2018 shows that 2017 was a better year for most of the companies.
 They had a better return as compared to 2018.
 Per the analysis below, TERP stock was the only company that had a negative return in 2017.